 MR: When invited to interview, reps may have heard they should bring a “brag book,” that is, a binder or portfolio filled with ranking reports, letters of recommendation, awards, etc. Will this give them an edge?

 SR: Yes, it will, but only if they use it as a visual aide and proof source.
 Candidates must know exactly what’s in it.
-It doesn’t need to be a huge binder, but have concise, provable sales data.
-It should tell an overall story.
+It doesn’t need to be a huge binder but have concise, provable sales data.
+It should tell a story.
 A sales brag book can be an invaluable tool when the candidate uses it correctly.

 MR: What are some other things you would recommend that candidates do during the interview that will convince a company that they are the right person for the job?